 His most recent work has centered in four areas:

-- Industry transformation: Implications of flat/declining loads and regulatory adventurism
+- Industry transformation: Implications of flat/declining loads and regulatory adventurism;

-- Cost and performance: Transitioning the sector to a competitive footing; there is no strategy for which cost discipline is not critical
+- Cost and performance: Transitioning the sector to a competitive footing; there is no strategy for which cost discipline is not critical;

-- M&A: Industry consolidation, diligence and integration
+- M&A: Industry consolidation, diligence and integration.

-Joe holds an MBA from Wharton and BA in Economics from Lehigh University.
-Prior to Bain, he worked at the Board of Governors of the Federal Reserve System in Washington DC, where he specialized in regulated industry economics.
+Prior to joining us, he worked for the Board of Governors of the Federal Reserve System in Washington D.C., specializing in regulated industry economics.